Creating Custom Versonas

 Practical guidance

 Pilot one high-friction area (e.g. third-party integration, PII handling, or production config).
 Measure time-to-decision and rework before rolling out more Versonas.
-Pair custom rituals with Versona as business value so stakeholders understand why brevity plus logging beats long unstructured meetings.
+Pair custom triggers and session shape with Versona as business value so stakeholders understand why brevity plus logging beats long unstructured meetings.